Path superposition activating perfect quantum teleportation ability for separable states: Teleportation powered by superposition of quantum processes

-\emph{Perfect quantum teleportation with a certain non-zero probability is possible for any shared pure product state.} Looking at Eq.~\eqref{type2} and~\eqref{type1}, it is natural to wonder if the same is true for any shared states of the form
+\emph{\textbf{Quantum teleportation with unit fidelity and a certain non-zero probability is possible for any shared pure product state.}} Looking at Eq.~\eqref{type2} and~\eqref{type1}, it is natural to wonder if the same is true for any shared states of the form

-where we have $0\leq r \leq 1$, $\langle \omega \ket{\bom} = 0$ and $\langle \gamma \ket{\bga} = 0$.
-We can clearly see that applying local unitaries can take Eq.~\eqref{typegen} to the form of Eq.~\eqref{type2} or~\eqref{type1}.
-Therefore, teleportation of any arbitrary pure single qubit state is possible with the help of superposition of paths for shared states of the form written in Eq.~\eqref{typegen}.
-As a special case, note that any shared pure product state of the form $\rho_{A^\prime B} = |\omega \gamma \rangle \langle \omega \gamma|$, can perfectly teleport any pure state, with probability $\frac{1}{4}$, when the standard teleportation is applied with superposition of paths.
-In Appendix~\ref{sec:Advantage pure product}, we present the details regarding such a protocol.
+where we have $0\leq r \leq 1$, $\langle \omega \ket{\bom} = 0$ and $\langle \gamma \ket{\bga} = 0$. {We can clearly see that applying local unitaries can take Eq.~\eqref{typegen} to the form of Eq.~\eqref{type2} or~\eqref{type1}(see~\footnote{{We can clearly see that Eq.~\eqref{type2} can be obtained from Eq.~\eqref{type1} using a local unitary of $\mathbb{I}_2\otimes \sigma_x$.
+Thus, it is enough to show that Eq.~\eqref{typegen} can be obtained from Eq.~\eqref{type2} by applying a local unitary.
+The required unitary is of the form, $U = U_1 \otimes U_2$, with $U_1 = |0\rangle\langle \omega| + |1\rangle\langle \bar{\omega}|$ and $U_2 = |0\rangle\langle {\gamma}| + |1\rangle\langle \bar{\gamma}|$ and setting $r = p$.}}). } Therefore, teleportation of any arbitrary pure single qubit state is possible with the help of superposition of paths for shared states of the form written in Eq.~\eqref{typegen}.
+In Appendix~\ref{sec:Advantage pure product}, we present the details regarding such a protocol. {We would like to reiterate that the shared state in Eq.~\eqref{typegen}, when used in standard teleportation gives an average fidelity of ${2}/{3}$ as shown in Appendix~\ref{standard-tele-shared-sep}.} As a special case, note that any shared pure product state of the form $\rho_{A^\prime B} = |\omega \gamma \rangle \langle \omega \gamma|$, can teleport with unit-fidelity any pure state, with probability ${1}/{4}$, when the standard teleportation is applied with superposition of paths. { We extend our results to the teleportation of a general pure qudit.
+We find that, when only two paths are considered, each implementing the conventional qudit teleportation map, the protocol achieves an average fidelity exceeding the classical limit in arbitrary dimensions, even when the shared resource state is a pure product state (see Appendix~\ref{higer-dim-generalizations}).
+We leave the extension of this protocol to multiple coherent paths, as well as the investigation of whether alternative protocols could further enhance the teleportation fidelity, as directions for future work.}